aws-solutions/qnabot-on-aws/workshops/reinvent2019/readme.md

 **Don't forget to use your Kendra Index ID rather than the one in the sample**

-6) Use the Designer UI to import the Sample/Extension named Kendra Support.
+6) Use the Designer UI to import the Sample/Extension named KendraFallback.

 This loads a new question with a qid of "KendraFallback".
 Edit this question in the Designer and change its question from "no_hits_alternative" to "no_hits" and save the changes.